Azure-Terraformer/terraform-github-atat/modules/azure-dual-backend/README.md

 The Azure Dual Backend refers to a Terraform module designed to provision a Terraform state backend across two separate Azure regions.
 This setup enhances the resilience, availability, and reliability of your Terraform state management by providing redundancy and geographic distribution.
 Here's an in-depth look at what the Azure Dual Backend entails, its benefits, and guidance on how to implement it.

+You probably only need one Terraform State Backend per Subscription as the Subscription is the most common RBAC boundary.
+You should compartmentalize your workloads into Subscriptions and use the Subscription's RBAC boundary to protect your environment.

+You should carefully gaurd access to the following Role Definitions:

+- `Storage Blob Data Owner`
+- `Storage Blob Data Contributor`
+- `Storage Blob Data Reader`

+These Built-in Role Definitions will grant read access to your Terraform State Backend thus allowing users possessing these permissions to read the Terraform State files stored within.
+Terraform State files may contain sensitive and even secret data.
+As a result, they should be consisdered secrets themselves.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements